RahulSDE/Browser_Rendering_Working/readme.md

                                   | Bytes are converted to character |
                                   ------------------------------------
                                                |
-                                Tokenization   | Tokenization means breaking string into multiple tokens using separator.
+                                Tokenization   | Tokenization means breaking string into multiple
-                                using a parcer | In html file separator is <></>
+                                using a parcer | tokens using separator.
+                                               | In html file separator is <></>
                                                |
                                   -------------------------------------
                                   |  Browser converts token into nodes |
                                   --------------------------------------
                                                |
-                Nodes is an object present     | Every nodes is considered distinct with distinct properties. stores in memeory              |
+                Nodes is an object present     | Every nodes is considered distinct stores in memeory              |  with distinct properties.
+                                               |
                                 -------------------------------------------
                                 |    Represent nodes in the form of tree.  |
                                 --------------------------------------------